nunesam/nunesam.github.io/index.md

 ## Abner M. Nunes, PhD

 I am a postdoctoral researcher specializing in the synthesis, characterization, and application of engineered nanoparticles, particularly gold nanoparticles, as therapeutic agents.
 I hold a Master's in Pharmacy and a PhD in Chemistry, which have provided me with a solid foundation in both nanotechnology and cellular biology.
-My research focuses on understanding how the unique properties of nanoparticles—such as size, shape, and surface coating—affect their interactions with biological systems.
+My research interest focuses on understanding how the unique properties of nanoparticles—such as size, shape, and surface coating—affect their interactions with biological systems.
 I am particularly interested in their intracellular trafficking, mitochondrial targeting, and clearance mechanisms, while ensuring that these nanoparticles are both effective and safe.
 Driven by a passion for advancing nanomedicine, I aim to contribute to the development of cutting-edge nanomaterials that have the potential to revolutionize therapeutic approaches.

 ---